 - B6.
 Prior to the commencement of construction, the Applicant must prepare a Construction Air Quality Management Plan (CAQMP) to the satisfaction of the Planning Secretary.
-The CAQMP must form part of the CEMP required by Condition C2 and must: - (a) be prepared by a suitably qualified and experienced person(s); - (b) detail and rank all emissions from all construction activities, including particulate emissions; - (c) describe a program that is capable of evaluating the performance of the operation and determining compliance with key performance indicators; - (d) identify the control measures that will be implemented for each emission source; and - (e) nominate the following for each of the proposed controls: - (i) key performance indicator(s); - (ii) monitoring method(s); - (iii) location, frequency, and duration of monitoring; - (iv) contingency measures; - (v) record keeping; - (vi) complaints register; - (vii) response procedures; and - (viii) compliance monitoring. - B7.
-The Applicant must: - (a) not commence construction until the CAQMP required by Condition B6 is approved by the Planning Secretary; and - (b) implement the most recent version of the CAQMP approved by the Planning Secretary for the duration of the development.
+The CAQMP must form part of the CEMP required by Condition C2 and must: - (a) be prepared by a suitably qualified and experienced person(s); - (b) detail and rank all emissions from all construction activities, including particulate emissions; - describe a program that is capable of evaluating the performance of the operation and determining compliance with key performance indicators; - (d) identify the control measures that will be implemented for each emission source; - (e) nominate the following for each of the proposed controls: - (i) key performance indicator(s); - (ii) monitoring method(s); - (iii) location, frequency, and duration of monitoring; - (iv) contingency measures; - (v) record keeping; - (vi) complaints register; - (vii) response procedures; and - (viii) compliance monitoring. - (f) include a Trigger Action Response Plan (TARP) with contingency measures, including but not limited to stop work protocols, to be implemented if any of the EPA's air quality criteria are exceeded to ensure corrective actions are implemented. - B7.
+The Applicant must: - (a) not commence construction until the CAQMP required by Condition B6 is approved by the Planning Secretary;

+(b) implement the most recent version of the CAQMP approved by the Planning Secretary for the duration of the development.